Comparisons of wxmplot with other Python Plotting tools¶

 Succint code that is free of boilerplate code and that gives high quality plots and interactive displays is highly valuable for exploratory data analysis.
 While there are many plotting and visualization tools available for Python, many shown here are found lacking in at least one of code brevity, plot quality, or interactivity.

 If you are are using web applications or want to embed plots in a web browser, plotly looks like a pretty good choice – to be clear, the author uses plotly for web applications.
-If you are using PyQt, pyqtgraph is an a perfectly reasonable choice.
+If you are using PyQt, pyqtgraph is an a perfectly reasonable choice, though the tutorials at https://www.pythonguis.com/tutorials/ should be avoided at all costs.
 For maximum portability, plain matplotlib.pyplot is an acceptable choice, though it offers relatively little in the way of interactivity.

 If you are using looking for interactive exploration of your data, we hope you find that wxmplot offers important capabilities that enable script writers and end-users of applications to have rich interactions with their data.